scjx123/tp/docs/UserGuide.md

 ### `deadline` - Add a deadline to the task list

 Typing `deadline` allows the program to parse user's input and create a ***deadline*** object with specified *description* and *time*.
-It will be appended to the end of the task list.
+It will be appended to the end of the task list. <br>
+Note:
+1. Deadline description and time parameters here are compulsory.

 Syntax: